JeremyBradshaw7/ccf-app/README.md

 `npm install`

-Either connect a real ios/android device via a cable, or start an emulator via xcode or android studio respectively.
-If no device or emulator is running then the default ios simulator will be automatically started.
-An Android simulator can also be pre-started without android studio via the command `npm run emu` (assuming a Nexus_6P_API_23 avd is created):
+You can pre-start an emulator via xcode or android studio.
+If no emulator is running then the default ios simulator will be automatically started.
+An Android simulator can also be pre-started without android studio via the command `npm run emu` (assuming a Nexus_6P_API_23 avd is created).

 To run on ios: